Activity measures of dynamical systems over non-archimedean fields: Introduction

-Next, we consider a certain algebraic family of polynomials with $V=\affan$; when the characteristic of $K$ is $0$, we have a good parametrization of polynomials by critical points and a value at $0$ (for details, see section \ref{poly}).
-In this case, we can consider the boundedness locus, or the Mandelbrot set, for the pair $(f,c)$:
+Having these two approaches, we next discuss the interrelations between them, and compare them with the notion of J-stability.
+To this end, we first introduce the boundedness locus for a certain algebraic family of monic polynomials with $V=\affan$; when the characteristic of $K$ is $0$ or greater than $d$, we have a good parametrization of polynomials by critical points and the value at $0$ (for details, see Section \ref{poly}).
+In this case, we can consider the boundedness locus for the pair $(f,c)$ with $c$ critical:

 Assuming $\M_{(f,c)}$ is non-empty and bounded, we can show the following: